 Location of work

-Number of positions
+Number of positions This is fairly irrelevant as most job ads will be for one position.
+Please remove.

 Each thumbnail information of job can be enlarged using “more” button which will lead to detail page of the job.